 In short, the local police were doing their job and just needed a break in the case.

 She had to tell them: his name was Harold Arnold Bicknell.
-Except, she didn’t say it in a normal way, she spit it out of her mouth with the contrived shock and sarcasm feral teenagers are known for.
+Except, she didn’t say it in a normal way, she spit it out of her mouth with sarcasm and ridicule wrapped around it.

 “And who is Harold Bicknell?” the detective asked the caller.

-Harold Bicknell was the nineteen-year-old grandson of Grandma Smith; nephew of Suzanne; cousin to both Rachel and Renee; the Harold Arnold Bicknell who sang in the church choir and volunteered for the citizen patrol for one day; the same Harold Bicknell who joined the Nay two days after the murder.
-And the same Harold Bicknell who had a fourteen-year-old girlfriend that replaced the girl that was on the telephone, who was really calling to get her in trouble, not Harold.
+Harold Bicknell was the nineteen-year-old grandson of Josephine Smith; nephew to Suzanne; cousin to both Rachel and Renee; the Harold Arnold Bicknell who sang in the church choir and volunteered for the citizen patrol for one day; the same Harold Bicknell who joined the Navy two days after the murder.
+And the same Harold Bicknell who had a fourteen-year-old girlfriend that replaced her, the girl on the telephone, who was really calling to get her rival in trouble.

-The movie that had ended as a teenager slasher film began as a teenage romance with a love-triangle as the plot.
+The movie that had ended as a teenager slasher film began as a teenage love-triangle for the plot.